IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 x = 3;
 ```

 To be able to change the value of `x`, we need to tell the compiler to mark our variable as mutable (able to change value after it's been declared).
-This introduces a slight change to our declaration that's pretty intuative; you simply add the keyword `mut` on the left side of your object declaration statement like this:
+This introduces a slight change to our declaration that's pretty intuitive; you simply add the keyword `mut` on the left side of your object declaration statement like this:

 ```rust
 var mut x: i8 = 2;